cosmo3769/node-coursera/README.md

 4.make some files,like aboutme.html or anything.html.

-5.npm start in terminal.(if no error, server will be running)
+5.npm start in terminal(if no error, server will be running).

 6.  type in http://localhost:port/aboutme.html or anything.html in browser.